-During 2007 and 2008, the Agency was assisted with the strategic planning process by the University of South Carolina's Institute for Public Service and Policy Research.
-The 2008-2009 strategic planning was initiated and handled by the Leadership Council of the Library.
+The 2009-2010 strategic planning was initiated and handled by the Leadership Council of the Library.
 After the Leadership Council developed a strategic plan, it was presented to the Leadership Team.
 The Leadership Team was able to make changes, additions and deletions to the plan and the document was presented to general staff who were able to make suggestions and changes.
 The planning process took into account the goals, strengths and weaknesses of the Library and planned accordingly to minimize threats and realize opportunities.
-Financial, regulations and technology changes are all discussed when planning occurs.
+Financial, regulations and technology changes were all discussed when planning occurred.
 Workforce capabilities are decided based on future goals and strategies for the Agency.
 The revised Strategic Plan was presented to and approved by the State Library Board.